NicolasMurphy/appointment_tracker/README.md

   - **Billing Report**:

-    - **Choose Date Range**: Select a date range to view reports for verified appointments.
+    - **Choose Date Range**: Select a date range to view reports for verified visits.
     - **View Billable Hours and Revenue per Client**: Access detailed reports showing the total billable hours and revenue for each client.
     - **View Total Billable Hours and Revenue for All Clients**: Summarize the overall billable hours and revenue across all clients within the selected date range.

   - **Payroll Report**:
-    - **Choose Date Range**: Select a date range to generate payroll reports based on verified appointments.
+    - **Choose Date Range**: Select a date range to generate payroll reports based on verified visits.
     - **View Payable Hours and Revenue per Caregiver**: Access detailed reports showing the total payable hours and revenue for each caregiver.
     - **View Total Payable Hours and Revenue for All Caregivers**: Summarize the overall payable hours and payroll expenses across all caregivers within the selected date range.